Sief Palace Area

 The building is divided into two distinct parts: the offices, clubrooms and kitchen are located in the rectangular part, while the free form part contains the main halls, foyers and restaurants.
 Sliding walls allow combining spaces when needed and using the spaces separately without disturbing each other.
 The technology students’ sense of humour is evident in many details, such as in a stair that does not lead anywhere.

 Dipoli was used in its original purpose until 1981, after which it served for three decades as a conference and education centre.
 In 2014–17 it was renovated as the new main building of Aalto University by ALA Architects.
 The spatial division and the surface treatments were partially restored, but some of the free-form spaces had to be allocated for administrative facilities.
 ALA Architects resolved this conflict with ingenuity.
 The new technical facilities adjoining the office spaces are housed in black cubes that punctuate the fluid spaces like exclamation marks.
 The cubes can be accepted as temporary additions that can be removed one day without defacing the original architecture.The jury for Finnish Architecture Review 2018 selected the renovation as one of the recent highlights of Finnish architectural restoration.

-Dipoli was selected in the Finnish Architecture Biennial Review 2018.
-Extract from the jury report:
+Extract from the Finnish Architecture Biennial Review 2018 jury report: